Iye Du Mackay, 12th of Strathnaver: Disputed lands

 On 19 April 1567, Parliament ratified the gift from the queen to the newly restored George Gordon, 5th Earl of Huntly, Mackay's lands of Strathnaver.
 Huntly later passed ownership of the lands to his cousin, the Earl of Sutherland.
 It was claimed that Mackay's father, Donald, was a bastard, and he was consequently barred by law from inheriting his father's estates.
-Bastard or not, Donald Mackay had held the lands by a charter under the Great Seal that had been granted to him by James V of Scotland.
-Finally on 29 July 1570 an agreement was made between Huntly, Sutherland and Mackay in which Huntly would alienate the Strathnaver lands to Mackay for 3000 merks but would keep the feudal superiority.
+Bastard or not, Donald Mackay had held the lands by a charter under the Great Seal that had been granted to him by James V. Finally on 29 July 1570 an agreement was made between Huntly, Sutherland and Mackay in which Huntly would alienate the Strathnaver lands to Mackay for 3000 merks but would keep the feudal superiority.
 Huntly later disponed the superiority over to the Earl of Sutherland.
 However, by 20 April 1571 Mackay had sasine of the lands of Strathnaver by charter.

 Later feuds

 During the years 1570 – 1571 the Gordon Earl of Huntly with the assistance of his cousin, the Gordon Earl of Sutherland assailed the Clan Forbes in Aberdeen with much success.
 However, in the meantime Mackay and the Earl of Caithness swept into Sutherland taking and occupying Dunrobin Castle with many of the Earl of Sutherland's followers failing to oppose them: Murray of Aberscross fled to Strathbogie (Huntly), Gordon of Drummuie to Orkney and Gray of Skibo Castle to St Andrews.